 Using an ABM approach, only specifically identified companies actually go into the funnel.
 So instead of being focused on attracting and qualifying leads, marketing works with sales to produce specific content and messages that nurture these targets until they convert into clients.
 This is reflected in the fact that revenue generation is the main goal of ABM campaigns for 45 per cent of respondents in the survey mentioned earlier.

-Futurity Media has worked on a range of different ABM campaigns producing targeted blogs, presentations, email communications and ebooks.
-We have also helped identify some of the key pain points in the target companies to shape the type of content required.
-Contact us to find out how we can help power your ABM campaign.
+Futurity Media has provided content for a range of different ABM campaigns producing targeted blogs, presentations, animations, email communications and ebooks.
+Contact us to find out how we can create compelling content for your ABM campaign.